-Considering the changing pet food market, the Department agrees amendments are necessary to provide clarity and consistency for the nationwide industry and California consumers while continuing to ensure the quality and safety of processed pet food.
-Additionally, an amendment to the licensing section would align with language in the CCRs and the Act.
+Considering the changing pet food market, the Department agrees an amendment is necessary to provide clarity and consistency for the nationwide industry and California consumers while continuing to ensure the quality and safety of processed pet food.
+Additionally, an amendment to the licensing section would align language in the CCR and the Act.